 Above: The star of the show, Montgomery cheddar.
 It is sold at 18 months by Neal's Yard, and older at Paxton and Whitfield.
 The seven top makers of British cheddar are rounded up about once a year for a cheddar workshop, organized by Neal's Yard.
 Cheese aficionados talking, experimenting and making.
 "It's cheesemaking by committee, which is hilarious," says Jamie.
 "My very conservative staff dread the cheddar-making workshops."

 Above: The inner sanctum, where the cheddar matures.
 "I have so much respect for my cheesemakers," says Jamie Montgomery.
 "They are dealing with raw milk so it's very difficult: a lot of it is about predicting and checking, says Jamie.
 "The storage conditions affect everything: temperature, smells, ambiance...
 It's not all muck and magic."

-Above: A kilo of Montgomery cheddar in one of the Neal's Yard shops in the UK.
+Above: A kilo of Montgomery cheddar in one of several Neal's Yard shops in the UK.
 Neal's Yard looks after Montgomery's export [it is available at Fairways and Murray's and others].
 "There is more blue in Montgomery," says Jamie, of the quality and look of the cheddar.
 "If we got rid of it, it wouldn't be Montgomery cheese.
 I encourage people to try the blue (seen here around the edge) because it tastes fantastic."